 The UTS Online Master of Education (Learning and Leadership) is designed for professionals who are looking to lead and support learning innovation in their practice or organisation, whether in corporate, health, public sector, school, higher education or community settings.
 Students develop a robust and flexible toolkit of research-informed skills and knowledge to enhance and innovate learning practice.

-Delivered 100% online, with part-time study, this course enables you to work full-time while developing the knowledge and skills to lead innovative learning within your professional setting.
+Delivered 100% online, this course enables you to work full-time while developing the knowledge and skills to lead innovative learning within your professional setting.
 Customise your learning and assessments to meet specific professional aspirations and upskilling needs, and immediately apply learnings for career advancement.

 1Australian Government Labour Market Information Portal, Industry Projections, 2019 *Study plans and completion times might vary depending on commencement date, elective choice, leave and subject availability. **Fees are correct for 2023 and are revised annually.